© Unofficial Royalty 2024

 Full name: Maria Luisa Gabriella

-Maria Luisa was the daughter Vittorio Amedeo II, King of Sardinia and Anne Marie of Orléans.
-In 1701, she married King Felipe V of Spain who has been born a French prince Philippe, Duke of Anjou.
+Maria Luisa was the daughter of Vittorio Amedeo II, King of Sardinia and Anne Marie of Orléans.
+In 1701, she married King Felipe V of Spain, born a French prince Philippe, Duke of Anjou.
 Maria Luisa and Felipe V had four sons but only two survived childhood and they both had childless marriages.
 Maria Luisa and Felipe V had a loving, happy marriage.
 She acted as Regent of Spain from 1702 until 1703 during Felipe V’s absence due to the War of the Spanish Succession and had great influence over him as his adviser.
 Sadly, Maria Luisa died from tuberculosis at the age of 25 on February 14, 1714.

 Unofficial Royalty: Maria Luisa of Savoy, Queen of Spain